-Generator power is no longer sufficient to supply all electrical consumers and charge the battery.
-In order to ensure that the engine can be started and the vehicle ridden, the on-board electronics switch off the electricity supply to individual electrical consumers.
+Generator power is no longer sufficient to supply all consumers and charge the battery.
+In order to ensure that the engine can be started and the motorcycle ridden, the onboard electronics switch off the electricity supply to individual consumers.

-Too many electrical consumers are switched on.
-Particularly at low engine rpm and when the engine is idling, the voltage of the vehicle electrical system tends to drop.
+Too many consumers are switched on.
+On-board system voltage tends to drop particularly at low engine rpm and when the engine is idling.

-When riding at low engine rpm, switch off all electrical consumers that are not necessary for road safety (e.g. heated body warmers).
+When riding at low engine rpm, switch off all consumers that are not necessary for road safety (e.g. heated body warmers).